 It is sometimes hard to find a trustworthy dentist.
 The best way to find a responsible practice is to either ask friends or coworkers.
 If you don't have anyone to ask personally, try to get a recommendation from a dental professional society or associations such as the American Academy of Cosmetic Dentistry.

 It's essential to get recommendations when you think you want to start this kind of treatment.
 When a dentist proposes a treatment plan, ask questions to understand why you need that treatment.
-If you still have a good reason to doubt the recommendation, get a second opinion before starting treatments.
+Get a second opinion before beginning treatments if you still have a good reason to doubt the recommendation.

 Giving people the smile they want is our passion!